Zoranmihov/FakeVault-front-end/README.md

 ## About:

-The idea behind FakeVault is a file storage/sharing platform inspired by google drive with the option of alloriwng other users to download said files.\
+The idea behind FakeVault is a file storage/sharing platform inspired by google drive with the option of alloriwng other users to download said files.
+Accompanied by an android app made with React Native. https://apkpure.com/p/FakeVault.app

 ## How to use: